4 killed, 5 injured in Kansas City bar shooting; gunman at large

 By Max Burman and Joe Studley

-Four people were killed and five others injured after a suspect entered a bar in Kansas City, Kansas early Sunday and started shooting, police said.
+Four people were killed and five others wounded after a suspect entered a bar in Kansas City, Kansas early Sunday and started shooting, police said.

 Nine total people were shot, said Thomas Tomasic of Kansas City police.
 The suspect is not in custody, he added.